johnespinosa/edx-platform/docs/en_us/platform_api/source/mobile/users.rst

 EdX Platform Mobile User API Module
 ####################################

-This page describes how to use the edX Platform Mobile User API to:
+This page describes how to use the edX Platform Mobile User API to complete these actions:

 * `Get User Details`_
 * `Get a User's Course Enrollments`_